Nusrat008/papri-portfolio/docs/Education.md

 I worked hard to prepare myself to get a chance at the top Engineering Universities in Bangladesh.
 After completing higher secondary school, I took part in admission tests and got chances at CUET and KUET.
 I also got a chance at DU and had the opportunity to study engineering there.

-But I chose an Engineering University over DU.
-I was in confusion about where I should go, CUET or KUET.
+But I chose an Engineering University over University of Dhaka(DU).
+I was in confusion about where I should go, CUET or Khulna University of Engineering and Technology(KUET).
 As both of them are considered top Engineering universities in Bangladesh, and my hometown is near CUET, I decided to go to CUET, EEE after discussing with my family.
-And my journey through my passionate field starts here at CUET.**A long way to go yet.**
+And my journey through my passionate field starts here at CUET. **A long way to go yet.**

 ### **Higher Secondary Certificate:** 2017-2019